anish8129/ClassKlap/Readme.md

 It will list the Cars present in the Parking Slot.

 If you choose the Option 4.
-It will promt you to enter color of the car.
+It will prompt you to enter color of the car.
 if Cars are present then it will list the Cars registration number.

 If you choose the Option 5.